jrnold/dlm-shrinkage/doc/markdown/notes.md

 - $\mu_t = n - 1, 1 \leq n \leq 11$, $\mu n = 21 - n, 12 \leq n \leq 20$
 - $\mu_t = 10 - 0.1 (n - 11)^2, 1 \leq n \leq 20$

-@BarryHartigan1992 20 "scenes.
+@BarryHartigan1992 20 "scenes".
 Also used in **bcp**.
 See ErdmanEmerson2007 for the scenes.
 Compared using MSE.